protesilaos/dotfiles/README.md

 compiled `--with-pgtk` performs.
 In short: Emacs is the same and Wayland is not as featureful as Xorg.

+My two tiling window managers are bspwm and herbstluftwm.
+They are both configured to be almost the same: they share settings for the wallpaper, system panel, theme, keyboard layout, and display compositor.
+All settings are in the `xorg-twm` directory ("twm" stands for "tiling window manager").
+What differentiates the two window managers is their individual features.

 + **bspwm:** I have been using it for years and consider it top-notch.
   It is stable and scriptable.
 Use this if you prefer automatic tiling.

-+ **herbstluftwm (hlwm):** Shares some concepts with bspwm and can actually be configured in the same way.
-The main differences between the two are that (i) hlwm prioritises manual tiling methods and (ii) can treat arbitrary rectangles of a monitor as virtual monitors.
++ **herbstluftwm (hlwm):** Shares many concepts with bspwm, though herbstluftwm prioritises manual tiling methods and can treat arbitrary rectangles of a monitor as virtual monitors.
 The virtual monitors feature is perfect for anyone with a widescreen display.
-The one I have (which is not mine, but anyway) is 2560x1920, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.
+  The one I have (which is not mine, but anyway) is 2560x1080, so I split it by default into a regular 1920x1080 area and another "sidebar" of 640x1080.

-Both of my tiling window managers have a shared basis in the `xorg-twm` stow package ("twm" stands for "tiling window manager").
-They both use the Simple X Hot Key Daemon (sxhkd) to set key bindings and have practically the same `polybar` panel.
-Furthermore, both are subject to the theme-switching of my `delight` script.
-In other words, I can use them interchangeably.

 Check the `xtwm-key-binding-cheatsheet.md` file for an overview of their key bindings.